evykassirer/notes/cs240/class_notes.md

  - No: if items are accessed equally likely
  - Yes: otherwise (we have a probability distribution for items)

-Optimal static ordering: sorting items by their probabilities of access in non-increasing order minimizes the expected cost of Search.
+Optimal static ordering: sorting items by their probabilities of access in non-increasing order minimizes the expected cost of Search (we know probabilities beforehand)

 Proof Idea: For any other ordering, exchanging two items that are out-of-order according to their access probabilities makes the total cost decrease.